Identity Theft FAQs

 Q. Who can I contact to review my credit report if I think I might have been the victim of Identity Theft?

 A. If you suspect you have fallen victim to fraud or that your identity has been compromised, you should contact each credit bureau to review your credit report (addresses and phone numbers are listed below).
+You can have one of the credit bureaus place a free one-year fraud alert on your credit.
 You can also request a free credit report annually from annualcreditreport.com or by calling the Federal Trade Commission at 877-322-8228.

 - Equifax | P.O.
 Box 740241, Atlanta, GA 30374, 800-685-1111